elatov/elatov.github.io/_posts/2014-02-13-lemonldap-ng-ldap-saml-google-apps.md

 ### Use the 389 Admin Console to Create a User

-You can&#8217;t access the admin console remotely, so we can use **X-Forwarding** to launch the application from the server it self.
+You can't access the admin console remotely, so we can use **X-Forwarding** to launch the application from the server it self.
 To enable SSH X-Forwarding, first make sure you have the following defined in your **/etc/ssh/sshd_config** file:

     AddressFamily inet
     X11Forwarding yes